• Skip to primary navigation

 For any content issues please Contact Us.

-Ataxic cerebral palsy is one of three main types of cerebral palsy and is also the rarest.[1]
-It causes poor coordination and balance and also affects depth perception.
+Ataxic cerebral palsy is one of three main types of cerebral palsy and is also the rarest.
+It causes problems with coordination and balance, and also affects depth perception.
 Treatments for ataxic cerebral palsy include therapy and medication.

 What Is Ataxic Cerebral Palsy?